DaveSketchySpeedway/RoboDrop/README.txt

 	executable is tested on a i7-4790 Windows 7 Professional machine

 Pump:
-	uEVA works with Fluigent MFCS or MFCS-ez pump.
+	RoboDrop works with Fluigent MFCS or MFCS-ez pump.
 	To use other pumps, write your own pump class to replace mfcs.h and mfcs.cpp

 Camera:
-	uEVA works with Andor Zyla camera.
+	RoboDrop works with Andor Zyla camera.
 AndorSDK3.0 must be purchased separately To use other cameras, write your own camera class to replace zyla.h and zyla.cpp

 Controller:
-	Design controller that fits your network using Matlab script provided (step0 - step4) export into .yaml (step5)
+	Design controller that fits your network using Matlab script provided (step1 - step4) export into .yaml (step3)
 	import using uEVA setup window

 Deployment: